Tuple and Sequence operations

 Tuple methods

-While this book won't discuss Object-Oriented Programming (OOP) in any detail, you'll still see plenty examples for using them.
+While this book won't discuss Object-Oriented Programming in any detail, you'll still see plenty examples for using them.
 You've already seen a few examples with modules.
 See Practical Python Programming and Fluent Python if you want to learn about Python OOP in depth.
 See also docs.python: Data model.

 Data types in Python are all internally implemented as classes.
 You can use the dir() built-in function to get a list of valid attributes for an object.